 - External risks

-Preventable risks are things that happen internally, such as decisions that fall outside the credit risk management framework.
+Preventable risks happen internally, such as decisions outside the credit risk management framework.
 Organizations need controls and defined business processes to avoid preventable risks.

 Not all risks are bad.
 Organizations assume strategic risks to maximize cash flows and increase potentially higher returns.
 What’s important is that you understand the impact of strategic risks and build them into your credit risk management procedures to reduce exposure and meet your goals.

-For example, a company that focuses on high returns will need to take on more significant risks.
-The more tightly defined the credit risk management framework is, the easier it will be for you to make decisions about strategic risks that fall outside those guidelines.
+For example, a company focusing on high returns must take on more significant risks.
+The more tightly defined the credit risk management framework, the easier it will be for you to decide about strategic risks outside those guidelines.

 It’s important to assess external risks and their potential impact to keep your risk guidelines in compliance.
-It’s also important to understand what types of scenarios are acceptable, which are possible, and which are not okay.
+It’s also important to understand what scenarios are acceptable, possible, and not.

 A Custom Credit Risk Framework That Fits You

-Developing a custom credit risk framework that works for your business is essential if you want to compete effectively and stay in compliance with your acceptable risk profile.
+Developing a custom credit risk framework that works for your business is essential to compete effectively and comply with your acceptable risk profile.

 To learn more about GDS Link and the portfolio of credit risk solutions and services, request a demo today.